daweijin11/Embedded-SE-Knowledge-Test/README.md

 Hi, Chief Technology Officer,

 Welcome to my answers for your knowledge test.
 I would first like to thank you and whoever constructed these problems, as I enjoyed working through them.
 I found them to be appropriately challenging, and solving the tricky puzzles you provided was ultimately fun.
-Parts 1 and 2 have been uploaded to this repository, where the c function in problem one and my answers for the role in problem two are posted.
+Parts 1 and 2 have been uploaded to this repository, where the c function in problem one and my answers for the function in problem two are posted.

 1)Part one deals with a rectangular piece of paper of dimensions N by M. There are "scissors" that cut the paper to form a series of perfect squares until no more writing is left, optimizing for the most significant square size.
 The solution of my function "Square" uses the following algorithm: